-- reset_method specifies the action that will automatically be taken by CXFS if reset status=enabled.
-It can be one of the following: - powerCycle shuts off power to the node and then restarts it - reset simulates the pressing of the reset button on the front of the machine (recommended) - nmi (nonmaskable interrupt) performs a core-dump of the operating system kernel, which may be useful when debugging a faulty machine
+- reset simulates the pressing of the reset button on the front of the machine (recommended) - nmi (nonmaskable interrupt) performs a core-dump of the operating system kernel, which may be useful when debugging a faulty machine

-Note: NMI depends upon kernel support, which may not be present on all SGI Altix ia64 systems; if the kernel support is not provided, the nmi setting will not work.
+Note: NMI depends upon kernel support, which may not be present on all SGI ia64 systems; if the kernel support is not provided, the nmi setting will not work.

-NMI is not available on systems containing a baseboard management controller (BMC), such as SGI Altix XE x86-64 systems.
+NMI is not available on systems containing a baseboard management controller (BMC), such as SGI x86-64 systems.

-The default is powerCycle.
+The default is reset.

-- reset_port is the system controller port type based on the node hardware, as shown in Table 11-2 on page 250. - reset_password is the password for the node's system controller port (not the node's root password or PROM password).
+- reset_port is the system controller port type based on the node hardware, as shown in Table 11-2 on page 253. - reset_password is the password for the node's system controller port (not the node's root password or PROM password).
 On some nodes, the system administrator may not have set this password.
 If you wish to set or change the system controller password, consult the hardware manual for your node. - reset_status specifies if the automatic system reset capability is turned on (enabled) or turned off (disabled).
 Using disabled lets you provide information about the system controller but temporarily disable reset (meaning that CXFS cannot reset the node).
-The default for nodes with system controllers is enabled, the default for nodes without system controllers is disabled; see "Hardware and Software Requirements for Server-Capable Administration Nodes" on page 35. - reset_node specifies the name of the server-capable administration node (the owner node) that will send the reset command to the target node.
+The default for nodes with system controllers is enabled, the default for nodes without system controllers is disabled; see "Hardware and Software Requirements for Server-Capable Administration Nodes" on page 36. - reset_node specifies the name of the server-capable administration node (the owner node) that will send the reset command to the target node.
 It can be the logical name, hostname, or fully qualified domain name.
 If you use reset_comms=tty, serial cables must physically connect the target node and the owner node through the system controller port.
 The owner node must be defined in the cluster database.

-- reset_comms is tty for TTY serial devices, network for network reset to systems with L2 system controllers (you can use network reset even if you have hardware reset capability.), or ipmi for intelligent platform management interface (IPMI) network reset to systems with BMC system controllers. - reset_device is one of the following: - For systems with serial ports (reset_comms=tty), this is the name of the terminal port (TTY) on the owner node (the node issuing the reset).
-A serial cable connects the terminal port on the owner node to the system controller of the node being reset. /dev/ttyd2 is the most commonly used port, except on Altix 350 systems (where /dev/ttyIOC0 is commonly used).
+- reset_comms is tty for TTY serial devices, network for network reset to systems with L2 system controllers (you can use network reset even if you have hardware reset capability), or ipmi for intelligent platform management interface (IPMI) network reset to systems with BMC system controllers. - reset_device is one of the following: - For systems with serial ports (reset_comms=tty), this is the name of the terminal port (TTY) on the owner node (the node issuing the reset).
+A serial cable connects the terminal port on the owner node to the system controller of the node being reset. /dev/ttyd2 is the most commonly used port, except on Altix 350 systems (where /dev/ttyIOCO is commonly used).